 6. Write it out

 Something else I really find helps is to take a few minutes to journal my thoughts to stop them swimming around my head all night before turning the lights out.
+A plus side of this is that they often turn into posts for my blog.
 I also like to jot down three things I was thankful for that day – having an attitude of gratitude is never a bad thing, and if you’re anything like me and believe in the law of attraction, you’ll know that you’re much more likely to receive positive things from the universe if you’re appreciative of what you have already.

 What do you do to get a good night’s sleep?
 Be sure to let me know in the comments below!
 And P.S., this post was not a sponsored one nor did I use any affiliate links… I just suffer from adult acne and so am super into my skincare!
 If you have adult acne and fancy having a good laugh about it, or if you don’t and fancy having a good laugh at those of us that do, you can find my post on the 10 things girls with adult acne know to be true here.